 Students will complete the program.

 This is an annual measurement of the number of students that began the program divided by the number of students that actually completed the program.
-The program’s completion rate for 2019 was 73.3%.
-Twenty-two of the 30 students expected to complete the program in 2019 went on to complete it in that year.
-The five-year average (2019-2019) program completion rate was 64%.
+The program’s completion rate for 2021 was 83.3%.
+Twenty of the 24 students expected to complete the program in 2021 went on to complete it in that year.
+The five-year average (2017-2021) program completion rate was 66.90%.